1. Latest News

 When needing to tell the story of an event to people around the world, it's the photos that make a difference; and it's people like Michael Keister who help bring those pictures to life.

-PRLog (Press Release) - Jan.
-28, 2013 - Miami, FL – It was almost 4:00 in the afternoon on January 12, 2010, and the people of Port-Au-Prince were struggling through another day in the Haitian capital.
+Jan.
+28, 2013 - PRLog -- Miami, FL – It was almost 4:00 in the afternoon on January 12, 2010, and the people of Port-Au-Prince were struggling through another day in the Haitian capital.
 Then, tragedy struck.
 The magnitude 7.0 earthquake nearly leveled the already destitute city.
 The haunting photographic images of the days after the quake would not have been possible without the help of a pilot, Michael Keister, who flew a group of photojournalists into Haiti just four days after the quake.
 Their mission was to bear witness to its people's great loss, and it was an experience he revisits each time he views the photographs he helped make possible.

 “The devastation was complete,” Keister recalled.
 “Port-Au-Prince needed shelter for its people, law and order, supplies, and help from anyone who was able.
 The people of Port-Au-Prince need us to remember their tragedy, and to continue to help them rebuild.”